isaac-campbell-smith/BernoulliTrials_and_Tribulations/README.md

 ## The Models
 The original contest 'business problem' states that the goal here 'is to maximize accuracy of binary classification on a test data set, given a fully labeled training data set.
 The performance metric is the lift at 20% review rate'.
 I am instead choosing to look at Reciever Operating Characteristic curves(or ROC curves, the true positive against the false positive rate) for two reasons.
 One is that it's simply a more commonly used Classification metric.
 The other is that I wanted to explore a theoretical business scenario and the cost-benefit of adjusting classification probability thresholds.
 In some contexts, the optimal model will not maximize accuracy.
-All ROC curves below are based on a 0.5 probability cut-off, meaning any transactions the model considers to have a 50% (or greater) likelihood of fraud will be classified as fraud.

 ### Logistic Regression
 The classic classification algorithm!
-It takes some This model initially performed very poorly initially (essentially guessing badly) - it took some feature engineering to boost performance.
-I wasn't expecting this model to perform as well as it did.
+It takes some This model initially performed very poorly initially (essentially guessing badly) - it took some feature engineering to boost performance, but I wasn't expecting this model to perform as well as it did.
 <br><br>
 <img src="https://raw.githubusercontent.com/isaac-campbell-smith/BernoulliTrials_and_Tribulations/master/visuals/Logistic.png" width="550">